 Table of Contents

-- 1 1.
-How: Can a Fire Extinguisher Be Stored on its Side?
+- 1. Can They Be Stored on its Side?

-- 2 2.
-Where: Can You Keep a Fire Extinguisher in Your Car?
+- 2. Can You Keep One in Your Car?

-1. How: Can a Fire Extinguisher Be Stored on its Side?
+1. Can They Be Stored on its Side?

 Since nearly all fire extinguishers are pressurized, a fire extinguisher that isn’t might actually hint towards a different problem.
 Fire extinguishers can expire.
 If your fire extinguisher is not modern enough to be pressurized, it is likely that the extinguisher is already past its expiration date.

-2. Where: Can You Keep a Fire Extinguisher in Your Car?
+2. Can You Keep One in Your Car?

 Most people will be able to store a fire extinguisher in their car.
 The only exception is due to extreme weather.
 Fire extinguishers can only be stored between -40 and 120 degrees Fahrenheit.
 For most people, this will not be a problem.
 If you happen to live in a cold climate (such as the Midwest) or a hot climate (like the Southwest), this might be a problem for you.